42-Hitchhikers-Collective/transcendence/README.md

 ## Known Limitations

-- **No OAuth** — only email/password authentication (42 login, Google, etc. not implemented)
+- **No OAuth**: only email/password authentication (login via Google, Apple etc. not implemented)
+- **Game Canvas not ported to portrait mode**: the game canvas is responsive but is not optimized for playing on portrait mobile devices (still playable just not ideal)
-- **Self-Signed Certificate** — browsers show a security warning on first visit (click "Advanced" → "Proceed")
+- **Self-Signed Certificate**: browsers show a security warning on first visit (click "Advanced" → "Proceed")
-- **No Password Reset** — no email system configured with SMTP; users cannot reset forgotten passwords
+- **No Password Reset and email update**: no email system configured with SMTP; users cannot reset forgotten passwords

 ---

-**Confirmed total: 14 pts** — Remote Players and AI Opponent are optional buffer modules.
+- **Confirmed total mandatory: 15 pts**.
+- **Confirmed total mandatory + bonus: 20 pts**.